 Libya – 733 bombing missions

-The National Post has reported: “The six CF-18s — backed up by one spare — have logged 733 bombing sorties above the North African nation, while the Canadian refuelling and reconnaissance aircraft have added hundreds more flights.”
+In August 2011, the National Post reported: “The six CF-18s — backed up by one spare — have logged 733 bombing sorties above the North African nation, while the Canadian refuelling and reconnaissance aircraft have added hundreds more flights.”

 The Canadian Press adds: “They eventually flew 10 per cent of all NATO strike missions.”